 What is the GDPR and who is subject to it?

 In May 2018, the GDPR (General Data Protection Regulation) came into play, tightening up existing regulations that provide guidelines for the ways companies collect, use, share and store data – particularly personal data.
 Personal data includes key aspects of someone’s identity including: their name and contact details, date of birth, the location of their IP address, social security details, ethnicity, sexual orientation and medical records, even financial and educational history.
-In an age where our whole lives are digitized, GDPR is vital legislation that keeps your clients and your company safe from the threat of data breaches.
-You only have to look at the Cambridge Analytica Scandal to see the catastrophic consequences of data misuse and the impact this had not only on individuals but businesses at large.
+In an age where our whole lives are digitized, GDPR is critical legislation that keeps your clients and your company safe from various privacy lapses and data misuse.
+You only have to look at the Cambridge Analytica Scandal to see the catastrophic consequences of it and the impact this had not only on individuals but businesses at large.

 Any company in the EU or Britain, or any company outside the EU that stores the data relating to EU and British citizens must be GDPR compliant, or they face massive penalties of up to four percent of their annual turnover.
 So it is wise to understand the legislation and to satisfy GDPR requirements to keep your business afloat!